FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-08-25-angularjs-ngresource-demo-with-asp-net-webapi.md

 #### Preparation:

-Before you can use angulars ng resource you have to include it into your application like this:
+Before you can use Angular's ng resource you have to include it into your application like this:

 ```javascript
 (function () {